gebhartn/gebhart.website/content/cards/blog-card.md

 template: 'card'
 ---

-They say the best way to learn is through teaching, so as I am [exploring new tools][1] I have set out to [document my experiences][2] and share them with others.
+They say the best way to learn is through teaching, so as I am [exploring new tools][1] I have set out to document my experiences and share them with others.
+This is still a work in progress, but stay tuned!

 [1]: /work
 [2]: /blog